a1302z/OktoberfestFoodDataset/README.md

 ![Occurance heat map](images/Occurance_heatmap.png)

 ## Benchmark
-For training object detection models we've been using [tensorflow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-We trained several different approaches and got best results for an Single Shot Detector (SSD) with Feature Pyramid Networks (FPN).
+For training object detection models we used [tensorflow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+We trained several different approaches and got best results for a Single Shot Detector (SSD) with Feature Pyramid Networks (FPN).
 Our evaluation metric was the area under the precision-recall curve on a test set of 86 images (as our goal was to count we ignored the localization).

 Approach | Backbone model | Area | Example precision@recall
  --- | --- | --- | ---